Wednesday, October 18th, 2023

 Lecture topic: “Making Art in a Time of Crisis”

 Sarah Sentilles is an award-winning author and activist who writes on art, war, violence and the importance of making art in a time of crisis.
 Her lecture will reference her prize-winning book, Draw Your Weapons.
-In addition to this public lecture, Sentilles will participate in a generative Writing Workshop and read at the “Finding a Way” performance event.
+In addition to this public lecture, Sentilles will read at the “Finding a Way” performance event.

 Sarah Sentilles is a writer, teacher, critical theorist, scholar of religion, and author of many books, including Draw Your Weapons, which won the 2018 PEN Award for Creative Nonfiction.
 Her most recent book, Stranger Care: A Memoir of Loving What Isn’t Ours, was published by Random House in 2021.
 Her writing has appeared in The New York Times, The New Yorker, Oprah Magazine, Los Angeles Times, Ms., Religion Dispatches, Oregon ArtsWatch, and the Los Angeles Review of Books, among other publications.
 She’s had residencies at Hedgebrook and Yaddo.
 She earned a bachelor’s degree at Yale and master’s and doctoral degrees at Harvard.
 She is the co-founder of the Alliance of Idaho, which works to protect the human rights of immigrants by engaging in education, outreach, and advocacy at local, state, and national levels.